-The NSW Office of Water's River Murray Works Unit is responsible for the management of the 200 km stretch of the River Murray between Hume Dam near Albury and the upper reaches of Lake Mulwala near Yarrawonga.
-This stretch of the River is part of a major river erosion control and streamside restoration program, which face major challenges managing the spatial and attribute information about their river works, along with the various communications with landholders regarding when and where works can take place.
+The River Murray Works Unit (within the NSW Soil Conservation Service) manages the 200 km stretch of the River Murray between Hume Dam near Albury and the upper reaches of Lake Mulwala near Yarrawonga.
+Managing the spatial and attribute information about their river works, along with the various communications with landholders regarding when and where works can take place.

 - communications with landholders;

 As a result of this data management approach, the Works Unit are now able to: